coinbump/PhaseJumpPro/modules/layout/layout.md

 ### Description

 - Arranges child game objects in a grid.
 Does not take object size into account.
-- Attach a `Location` behaviour to an object to override the default grid position for that object.
+- Attach a `Location` behavior to an object to override the default grid position for that object.

 ## Class: HFlow